Genivia/ugrep/README.md

                   $ ugrep -e FIXME -f cpp/zap_strings myfile.cpp

-           Find lines with `FIXME' or `TODO':
+           Find lines with `FIXME' or `TODO', showing line numberes:

                   $ ugrep -n -e FIXME -e TODO myfile.cpp

-           Find lines with `FIXME' that also contain the word `urgent':
+           Find lines with `FIXME' that also contain `urgent':

-                  $ ugrep -n FIXME myfile.cpp | ugrep -w urgent
+                  $ ugrep -n -e FIXME --and urgent myfile.cpp

+           The same, but with a Boolean query pattern (a space is AND):

+                  $ ugrep -n --bool 'FIXME urgent' myfile.cpp

-           Find lines with `FIXME' but not the word `later':
+           Find lines with `FIXME' that do not also contain `later':

-                  $ ugrep -n FIXME myfile.cpp | ugrep -v -w later
+                  $ ugrep -n -e FIXME --andnot later myfile.cpp

+           The same, but with a Boolean query pattern (a space is AND, - is NOT):

+                  $ ugrep -n --bool 'FIXME -later' myfile.cpp

            Output a list of line numbers of lines with `FIXME' but not `later':

-                  $ ugrep -n FIXME myfile.cpp | ugrep -vw later |
+                  $ ugrep -e FIXME --andnot later --format='%,%n' myfile.cpp

-                    ugrep -P '^(\d+)' --format='%,%n'
+           Recursively  list all files with both `FIXME' and `LICENSE' anywhere in the file, not necessarily on the same line:

+                  $ ugrep -l --files --bool 'FIXME LICENSE'

            Find lines with `FIXME' in the C/C++ files stored in a tarball:

                   $ ugrep -z -tc++ -n FIXME project.tgz

            Recursively find lines with `FIXME' in C/C++ files, but do  not  search any `bak' and `old' directories:

                   $ ugrep -n FIXME -tc++ -g^bak/,^old/